I know what that woman did to you . . . I know that you’ve suffered . . . you need to stop this now . . . Newt and I will protect you . . .

 -- Tina Goldstein to Credence Barebone (WFT)

-Porpentina “Tina” Goldstein is a witch who worked as an Auror for the MACUSA.
+Porpentina “Tina” Goldstein is a witch who worked as an Auror for the MACUSA in 1920s New York.
 Tina was temporarily removed from her position as an Auror after attacking a No-Maj who was beating her young adult son.
 After this incident she was assigned as a Federal Wand Permit Officer until events involving a rampaging Obscurus proved her abilities and she was reinstated as an Auror (WFT).

 Tina became the wife of Newt Scamander; she and Newt retired to Dorset.
 They have three Kneazles, named ‘Hoppy,’ ‘Miller,’ and ‘Mauler’ (FB vi).